MrMojoRising777/MrMojoRising777/README.md

 Effortlessly manage social connections, plan meetups, and view overlapping free dates with this Laravel-based web app.
 (https://github.com/MrMojoRising777/EventSync)

-### Project 2
+### Project 2 (Coming soon!)
-Similar to Project 1, briefly describe the project and provide a link.
+Similar to EventSync, I will briefly describe the project and provide a link.

 ## Github Stats